Skip to Content

 Do Pick Your Mini Pig Up

 I think it is important to get your pig used to you picking it up.
-We have done this with all the animals we own and as time goes on and they trust you more it gets easier.
+We have done this with all the animals we own, and as time goes on and they trust you more it gets easier.
 Know that a pig will squeal to its highest decibel when you pick it up.
-Bently is just like a child, he tests to see what will work.
+Bently is just like a child; he tests to see what will work.

 Now there are times I go to pick him up after he has done something he shouldn’t and he lets out a pathetic squeal.
 Other times when I pick him just because I want to cuddle and he doesn’t he lets out his ear-piercing squeal that he knows causes me to put him down immediately.

 It’s important to pick them up and have them know they can trust you.
-Pigs are prey animals so it is their instinct to squeal when being picked up since they are only off the ground in the wild when they are in danger.
+Pigs are prey animals so it is their instinct to squeal when being picked upĀ since they are only off the ground in the wild when they are in danger.

 It is important to pick up your mini pig the right way.
 Watch and learn how here.